 While speaking about the ISP packages, he refers to both terms speed and bandwidth are the same.

-This article explains the differences between the bandwidth offered by an Internet Service Provider and the actual speed you get while downloading and uploading.
+This article explains the differences between the bandwidth offered by an Internet Service Provider and the speed you get while downloading and uploading.

 Difference between Internet speed and bandwidth